giacomo-monni/Smart-Plant/SmartPlantServer/README.md

 It acts as the central core for managing states and commands when a message is received by the bot.
 It recognizes the user and decides how to handle the received information and what to return to the user.

+**bot/digital_twins.py**
+Manages the functions that create, update and visualize the digital twin.

 **bot/pot_manager.py**
 It contains some utility functions for managing pots, such as checking if a pot has a valid ID, if a pot has already been used, and for marking a pot as used or making it available again.